-2 Tuesdays, June 11 and 18
+2 Tuesdays, June 11 and 18 1-3 p.m., Daniel J. Curran Place

 Dennis Hall has been involved with the American Wine Society, (AWS), the country's largest consumer wine education organization, for over 30 years, serving as chairman of the local Dayton chapter for the last 15 years and leading monthly educational tastings.
 He has managed gourmet grocery wine departments in Los Angeles and Dayton, (DLM Oakwood), as well as owned Fairfield Wine in Beavercreek for six years.
 He has degrees in Hospitality Management and Beverage Management from UCLA as well as attended numerous professional seminars across all aspects of the wine, beer and liquor industry.